Associate Professor

 Before shifting his focus to American art, Taylor spent a decade working in museums and galleries in Australia.
 He continues to work on exhibition projects, including curatorial seminars with graduate and undergraduate students.
 As the department’s Academic Curator, Taylor leads collaborations with local museums and cultural institutions through the department’s Collecting Knowledge Pittsburgh initiative.

-Alex is continuing his research into the social and historical engagements of the work of Alexander Calder.
-Other new research interests include the extractive economies of sculptural production, and a history of the ‘collectible’ bridging the spheres of art connoisseurship and consumer culture.
-He welcomes inquiries from potential graduate students interested in studying modern American art, visual, and material culture.
+Alex maintains ongoing research interests in avant-garde painting and sculpture of the mid-twentieth century, especially its engagements with mass media.
+Other new research includes a history of the ‘collectible’ bridging the spheres of elite connoisseurship and consumer culture.
+He welcomes inquiries from potential graduate students interested in pursuing historical approaches to twentieth-century art, visual, and material culture.

 Education Details